adeldajani/Analyzing-AB-Test-Results/README.md

-This is a project from Udacity Intro to Machine Learning Nanodegree program.
+This is a project from Udacity Data Analyst Nanodegree program.

 A/B tests are very commonly performed by data analysts and data scientists.
 It is important that you get some practice working with the difficulties of these